sdpa-python/sdpa-python.github.io/docs/installation/linux.md

 This will generate the `sdpa` binary as well as `libsdpa.a` static library.
 The `libsdpa.a` library is what the Python wrapper will link against.

-This will generate the `make.inc` file which `sdpa-python` would require you to link to.
+This will also generate the `make.inc` file which `sdpa-python` would require you to link to.

 ### Test run the SDPA binary

 Let's do a test run on the `sdpa` binary to make sure all is well until this point.
-While still within the `sdpa-7.3.8` folder, do
+While still within the `sdpa-{{page.sdpa_latest_version}}` folder, do

 ```bash
 ./sdpa example1.dat example1.out